spray/spray/docs/documentation/spray-servlet/index.rst

 simple-spray-servlet-server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This examples implements a very simple web-site built on top of *spray-servlet*.
+This example implements a very simple web-site built on top of *spray-servlet*.
 It shows off various features like streaming and timeout handling.

 Follow these steps to run it on your machine: